denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 computing platforms, or consumers of soda and burgers are just that: users and consumers.
 Corporations would like to speak of their products as creating a community.
 But consumption alone cannot rise to community standards.
-Such standards must emintate from the people and platforms themselves.
-What we are witnessing then is Wizord of Oz-like reveal of an illusion.
+Such standards must emanate from the people and platforms themselves.
+What we are witnessing then is Wizard of Oz-like reveal of an illusion.
 All this talk of Reddit community implies a commonality of purpose and consensus where there are none.